themagicalmammal/howtolinux/README.md

 ```
 <br />

-### Wayland (Display Manager)
+### Wayland
-**Before you do this, Please read what Wayland is** <br />
+Wayland is a new protocol that enables 3D compositors to be used as primary display servers, instead of running the 3D compositor as an extension under the (2D) X.org display server.
+Or, in layman's terms, it assumes you're using a 3D desktop from the start, instead of bolting on 3D capabilities to an 2D framework. <br />

-Wayland is a display manager.
-X.org is the default display manager.
-But, X.org is old and is very bloated, thus uses more resources.
+X.org is the default display manager but, X.org is old and is very bloated, thus uses more resources.
 So in this way, Wayland can be a better option.
-But, Wayland is a newer display manager and has many bugs, and one of them being **NVIDIA**, it glitches a lot.
+But, Wayland is a newer display protocol and thus is incomplete in a way giving the birth yo many bugs, and one of them being **NVIDIA**.
 So, if you have an NVIDIA GPU, Wayland is a bad option.
-Also, if you don't have NVIDIA GPU, still there may be bugs, so if you experience bugs/glitches please get rid of it(Remove #).
+Also, if you don't have NVIDIA GPU, still there might be bugs, so if you have bugs/glitches, remove it.(Remove the #).

 1. Edit the /etc/gdm3/custom.conf to either disable or enable Wayland.
 ```bash